-I am a Canadian student and have not taken the SAT or ACT; do I need to take it?
+I am a Canadian student and have not taken the SAT or ACT.
+Is that ok?

 Canadian students who have not taken the SAT or ACT in high school are not required to take it.

 Do Canadian students qualify for financial aid?

 SUNY Optometry does not offer financial aid for Canadian students.
-Canadian students applying for financial aid are required to contact the Canadian Student Loan Program directly for information and applications.
+Canadian students applying for financial aid are required to contact the Canadian Student Loan Program (CANLearn) directly for information and applications.

 Life at SUNY FAQs

 Is tutoring available?

-The Office for Student Affairs administers a peer program to assist students in their academic studies through individual and group tutorials.
-Students are urged to seek tutoring as soon as the need is recognized, or if recommended by faculty to do so.
+Yes.
+The Office for Student Affairs and International Programs administers a peer program to assist students in their academic studies through individual and group tutorials.
+Students are urged to seek tutoring as soon as the need is recognized or if it is recommended by a faculty member.

 Is counseling available to students?

-The Office for Student Affairs is available to all students for personal and academic counseling.
-An additional referral service is available for particular assistance in the New York City area.
+Yes.
+The Office for Student Affairs and International Programs is available to all students for personal and academic counseling.
+An additional referral service is also available for specific assistance within the New York City area.

 Living in New York City FAQs

 How will I get around?

-Most students leave their cars behind and navigate the city on foot and with the help of hundreds of miles of subways and bus routes that connect every corner of the city.
-Eighteen of the City’s 24 subway lines are located within a few blocks of the College.
+Most students leave their cars behind and navigate the city on foot and with the help of NYC's massive, safe public transportation network.
+Eighteen of New York City's 24 subway lines are located within a few blocks of the College.

 What is housing like in New York City?

-SUNY Optometry offers incoming students all of the support they need to find affordable, safe and student-friendly housing.
-Although SUNY Optometry does not maintain housing facilities, a Student Housing Committee is created every year with the main goal of helping new incoming students with housing arrangements.
-The Student Housing Committee organizes Housing Day in June, when any student looking for housing is encouraged to visit the College to receive valuable information on how and where to look for housing in the New York City area.
-During Housing Day, students set their priorities regarding cost, space, distance and area, and the Student Housing Committee assists the students in locating and securing suitable housing to meet students’ specific needs.
+SUNY Optometry offers incoming students all of the support that they need in order to find affordable, safe and student-friendly housing.
+Although SUNY Optometry does not maintain housing facilities of its own, a Student Housing Committee is created each year to help incoming students with housing arrangements.
+The Student Housing Committee organizes Housing Day in June when students who are in need of housing are encouraged to visit campus to receive valuable information on how and where to look for a place to live in the New York City area.
+During Housing Day, students set their priorities related to cost, space, distance and geographical location, and the Student Housing Committee assists them in locating and securing suitable housing to meet their needs.